Current production in ring condensates with a weak link: Current production

 \subsection{Adiabatic, regular stirring}

-Figure~\ref{fig:1dstirring} shows the current evolution for three different cases, $g=-1,0,1$, as a link is set on the ground and first excited states and then stirred by adiabatically increasing the velocity from $\Omega=0$ to $\Omega\simeq0.5$.
+Figure~\ref{fig:1dstirring} shows the current evolution for three different cases, $g=-1,0,1$, as a link is set on the ground (red line/bottom one with lighter shade) and first excited (blue line/second and darker one) state and then stirred by adiabatically increasing the velocity from $\Omega=0$ to $\Omega\simeq0.5$.

 For $g<0$, a link can be set in the ground state and its velocity increased indefinitely.
 The current can be steadily increased, and the solutions alternate between a shallow gray soliton moving at $\Omega=n$ and a dark soliton moving at $\Omega=n+\frac12$.
-See the red lines in Fig.~\ref{fig:st3x3} (h) and (i) for the energy oscillations between these two solutions, and the red line in Fig.~\ref{fig:1dstirring} (a), for the current evolution in the path $\Omega=0\to 0.5$.
+See the red (bottom, light gray) lines in Fig.~\ref{fig:1dstirring} (a) for the energy and current evolution in the path $\Omega=0\to 0.5$.
 This current is produced more abruptly for attractive interactions closer to zero.
 For weak interactions, $g\lesssim0$, the first excited state consists in two dark solitons, with $J=0$.
-When this state is stirred, a current $J\simeq 1$ in the stirring direction is produced at very small velocities, and then is kept roughly constant up to the critical velocity, $\Omega_c\gtrsim0.5$ (see blue line in Fig.~\ref{fig:1dstirring} (a)).
-Setting a link in the first vortex state, produces a density with three gray solitons, and its energy corresponds to the crossing orange lines in the center of Fig.~\ref{fig:st3x3} (h).
-If the link is moved in the same direction of the vortex current, it very soon encounters a critical velocity, $\Omega\in(0,1-\tilde{\Omega}_2)$, beyond which solutions comoving with the link do not exist.
-If it is stirred in the opposite direction, the current remains constant up to $\Omega\lesssim0.5$, at which point it decreases abruptly to zero, and then a current in the direction of the link is produced.
-See the orange line in panel (a) of Fig.~\ref{fig:1dstirring}.
+When this state is stirred, a current $J\simeq 1$ in the stirring direction is produced at very small velocities, and then is kept roughly constant up to the critical velocity, $\Omega_c\gtrsim0.5$, see the blue (top, dark gray) line in Fig.~\ref{fig:1dstirring} (a).
+See also Fig.~\ref{fig:densities} for the densities of the ground and first excited states at $\Omega=0,0.5$.